lightmeterio/ControlCenter/RELEASING.md

 Commit and push your changes.

-After Gitlab CI for your commit finishes, click on the button ▶ and "do-release" for the correspondent pipeline.
+After Gitlab CI for your commit finishes, click on the button ▶ and "create-release" for the correspondent pipeline.

 After that, you'll have a new release in the Releases page.